 - Written communication - ENG 110 (3 credits)

 - Oral Communication - COMMS 100 (3 credits)

 - COR 3 - one course in the major of at least 3 credits

 Liberal Arts: General education eligible courses with the following prefixes

 - Create: Study of the Arts (3 credits consisting of one course of at least 3 credits, or two semesters of music ensembles of 1.5 credits per semester, providing a total of 3 credits)

 - Theatre (THA)

-- Reflect: Reflection on the Human Experience (3 credits)
+- Reflect: Reflection on the Human Experience (one course of at least 3 credits)

 - History (HIST)